rjoberon/dsat/_posts/2005-03-26-decoding-the-city-database.markdown

 ## Introduction

-D-Sat 1 is a satellite atlas of germany, consisting of pictures taken by russian COSMOS satellites in 1991.
-Besides viewing the pictures, it is also possible to search for over 13000 german cities (see [screenshot](img/screenshot_dsat1_sandersdorf.png)) and to read the coordinates of the locations under the mouse pointer.
-D-Sat 1 was published in 1996, several versions followed (up to D-Sat 6 AFAIK), the companys which programmed and distributed D-Sat (SCOUT Systems and TopWare) are bankrupt now.
+D-Sat 1 is a satellite atlas of Germany, consisting of pictures taken by russian COSMOS satellites in 1991.
+Besides viewing the pictures, it is also possible to search for over 13000 German cities (see [screenshot](/img/screenshot_dsat1_sandersdorf.png)) and to read the coordinates of the locations under the mouse pointer.
+D-Sat 1 was published in 1996, several versions followed (up to D-Sat 6 AFAIK), the companies which programmed and distributed D-Sat (SCOUT Systems and TopWare) are bankrupt now.

-Besides the secret file format and compression algorithmus of the pictures, the coordinate system (projection/datum) are AFAIK also unknown.
-My intention is, to decode at least the data of the city database and to use that data, to find out the used coordinate system.
+Besides the proprietary file format and compression algorithm of the pictures, the coordinate system (projection/datum) are AFAIK also unknown.
+My intention is to decode at least the data of the city database and to use that data to find out the used coordinate system.

 The file **dsatnord.mp** contains the whole city database (dsatsued.mp also, but not tested).
 The first location is **\"Aach\"**, offset unknown (extracted it once and then forgot it \...).
-I decoded the main parts of the city database (was\'n so difficult, see below), but I recognized, that the coordinates in the database differ from the coordinates which are shown, if I put the mouse pointer on the basis of the \"town sign\".
+I decoded the main parts of the city database (was\'n so difficult, see below), but I recognized that the coordinates in the database differ from the coordinates which are shown if I put the mouse pointer on the basis of the \"town sign\".

-So the basic problem is, to find the connection between screen-coordinates (under the mouse pointer), city-coordinates (from the database) and true coordinates.
-Unfortunately it\'s very boring work, to write down the screen-coordinates, because it\'s impossible for me, to get them automatically.
-So the data base of screen-coordinates is very small.
-On the other hand, I have over 13000 coordinates of german cities with the problem, that some of them are completely wrong (there existed an corrected update to D-Sat 1, I\'m trying to decode that) and there is no concept, which part of the city has been chosen as reference point.
-Therefore automatic comparison e.g. with OpenGeoDB data is very difficult.
+So the basic problem is to find the connection between screen coordinates (under the mouse pointer), city coordinates (from the database) and true coordinates.
+Unfortunately, it is very boring work to write down the screen coordinates, because it is impossible for me to get them automatically.
+So the database of screen coordinates is very small.
+On the other hand, I have over 13000 coordinates of German cities with the problem that some of them are completely wrong (there existed a corrected update to D-Sat 1, I\'m trying to decode that) and there is rule which part of the city has been chosen as reference point.
+Therefore, automatic comparison, for example, with OpenGeoDB data is very difficult.

-Unfortunately, some rumours in the internet say, that the pictures of D-Sat 1 are very badly geo-referenced.
-So maybe it is impossible, to discover projection and datum, because it\'s just very badly geo-referenced GKK/Potsdam?
+Unfortunately, some rumours in the Internet also say that the pictures of D-Sat 1 are very badly geo-referenced.
+So maybe it is impossible to discover projection and datum, because it is just very badly geo-referenced GKK/Potsdam?

 ## format of city data base

 The format of the data is 64 bytes per city:

--   40 Byte cityname (ASCII)
+-   40 Bytes cityname (ASCII)
--   24 Byte coordinates + other data (to identify), consisting of
+-   24 Bytes coordinates + other data (to identify), consisting of
     -   Bytes 1-4: have exclusively the following values: